-- $\rightarrow A start-up is a young company founded by one or more entrepreneur sto develop a unique productor service and bring it to the market.$ - → Through a vast majority of start-ups fails, some of history's most successful entrepreneurscreated start-ups like Microsoft (founded by Bill Gates), Ford motors (founded by HenryFord), andMc.Donald's (founded by RayKroc).
+$\rightarrow A start-up is a young company founded by one or more entrepreneur sto develop a unique productor service and bring it to the market.$ entrepreneurscreated start-ups like Microsoft (founded by Bill Gates), Ford motors (founded by HenryFord), andMc.Donald's(foundedbyRayKroc).

-Entrepreneurialsupportagencies: (National, State and districtle vel)
+Entrepreneurialsupportagencies: (National, State and district level)

-1) DIC(DistrictIndustriesCentre):
+1) DIC(DistrictIndustriesCentre): →Itwasestablished on1stMay1978.

-- →Itwasestablished on1stMay1978. - → District Industries Centres by central program was initiated by central government topromote tiny, cottage, village and small scale industries (SSIs) in smaller towns and their particular areas to make them. available with all the basic needs, services and facilities. - → DIC'sprimaryfocusisto generateemployment inruralregionsofIndia. - → DIC perform various functions like arrangements for credit and machinery and equipmentandrawmaterials, development. and expansion of industrial clusters, identification of suit ables chemes, recognizing and financially supporting newent repreneurs.
+- → District Industries Centres by central program was initiated by central government topromote tiny, cottage, village and small scale industries (SSIs) in smaller towns and their particular are astomake them. available with all the basic needs, services and facilities. - → DIC'sprimaryfocusisto generateemployment inruralregionsofIndia. - → DIC perform various functions like arrangements for credit and machinery and equipmentandrawmaterials, development. and expansion of industrial clusters, identification of suit ables chemes, recognizing and financially supporting newent repreneurs.